aimms/language-reference/sparse-execution/the-aimms-sparse-execution-engine/modifying-the-sparsity.rst

 .. rubric:: Where allowed?

-:numref:`table:sparse.binary-sparsity` summarizes the operators to which the ``$`` sparsity modifier can be applied, and whether it can be applied to the left-hand side operand, to the right-hand side operand, or to both.
+:ref:`this table <table:sparse.binary-sparsity>` summarizes the operators to which the ``$`` sparsity modifier can be applied, and whether it can be applied to the left-hand side operand, to the right-hand side operand, or to both.